Paving the way for more pollinators

 The industrial agribusiness is wreaking havoc with its use of neonicotinoids, or neonics, a class of synthetic insecticides that have become the industry’s pest-fighter of choice.
 First marketed in the mid-1990s, their adoption was rapid, making them the most widely applied insecticide today.
 When absorbed by plants, their poison manifests itself in pollen and nectar, which is then consumed by bees that consequently meet their death.
 But this is no instantaneous euthanasia.
 The poison fuses to the bees’ nerve cells, leaving the insects uncontrollably shaking and twitching before they go into paralysis and die.
 By then, they might have brought the toxin back to their hives, sharing it with their colony to effectively cause mass mortality.

 Biologists have found more than 150 different chemical residues in bee pollen – a deadly ”pesticide cocktail”, as University of California apiculturist Eric Mussen puts it.

 Green policies to ensure crop biodiversity

 Hela Sverige blommar was sparked by the EU’s “green direct payment” policy that compensates farmers who adopt or maintain practices that help meet environmental and climate goals.
 “Greening”, as it’s also known, mandates crop diversification and upkeep of permanent grasslands that sequester carbon and protect biodiversity; it also dictates that 5% of arable land be left untouched to sustain biodiversity and habitats.
-The idea was to improve on this – instead of leaving those land patches unkempt, why not support the pollinators and create some beauty?
+The idea was to support the pollinators and create some beauty – instead of leaving those land patches unkempt?

 This past spring, the Swedish University of Agricultural Sciences started researching 19 of the participating farms, quickly recognizing that the planted zones do indeed attract far more pollinators than those left to grow wild.